maxjeon97/express-friender/readme.md

 Welcome to Friender!

-Backend API for a FriendFinding (Dating) App built on Express.js.
+Backend API for a FriendFinding App built on Express.js.

 Run `npm install` and then `npm run ...`: